redox-os/orbtk-book/src/en/ch02-02-workspace-orbtk-core.md

 calculating bounds and constraints of a child.
 The resulting bounds are points, with absolute x and y positions on the screen (`floating point values`).

-New rendering of the child will only occur, if any of its properties is marked `dirty`.

 ### The fixed size